-There is no vaccine or treatment for Covid-19 and the advice remains to ‘self isolate’ for a period up to 14 days – long enough for the immune system to deal with it and stave off the risk of passing it to others.
+There is no vaccine or treatment for Covid-19 and the advice remains to ‘self isolate’ for a period up to 14 days – long enough for the immune system to deal with the virus and stave off the risk of passing it to others.
 Reports of staples like pasta, rice and bread selling out at ‘Beast from the East’ levels are, for the moment, only comedic relief though bonus points go to the Australian newspaper that gave away a roll of toilet paper for every reader.

 Plan of action

 On a more serious note, with the main strategy for beating the virus relying on limiting contact with the outside world it becomes imperative that as many lines of communication between citizens and the government stay open.
-This is where the world of telecommunications and public health collide.
+This is where the world of commerce and public health collide.
 On the one hand you have a telco winding down a long-running service and on the other is a health system bracing for a pandemic.
 A lack of information from ground level through to management could have disastrous implications.

-To remove any line of communication during an emergency is callous.
+Removing any line of communication during an emergency is callous.
 To not immediately offer an alternative or find help find one in the current climate is inexplicable.

 I would hope eir’s better angels prevail and the March deadline be pushed back to a more sympathetic time.